mcol/caught-by-the-fuzz/README.md

 ```

     ## ℹ Fuzzing 1 function on 2 inputs
+    ## ℹ Functions will be searched in the global namespace as 'package' was not specified
     ## ✖  🚨   CAUGHT BY THE FUZZ!   🚨
     ##
     ## ── Test input: NA